stasadev/ddev-frankenphp/README.md

 ## Caveats

 - `ddev xdebug` and `ddev xhprof` are only designed to work in the `web` container, it won't work here.
-- `ddev launch` doesn't work.
-Open the website URL directly in your browser.

 ## Advanced Customization